Lower School Curriculum

 While each grade has benchmarks for math achievement, teachers in all grades differentiate math instruction for students who are ready for more challenging work.
 Our learning specialists also provide enrichment and support as needed.
 Auxiliary support to strengthen math skills is also available as needed.

 A new Lower School fall theme is chosen each year and followed by grade-level themes in the spring semester.
 The topics selected encourage students to recognize and appreciate the racial, religious, and ethnic diversity of the world in a multicultural approach to education.
-While spring themes vary in nursery and pre-kindergarten, spring topics for students in kindergarten through grade 2 focus on people, cultures, and geography around the world.
-Students in grades 3 and 4 learn about Native Americans, United States geography, and immigration, and grade 5 studies the ancient world.
 As the students get older and their perspectives and knowledge deepen, lessons include the historical origins of current conflicts and raise questions of what can be learned from history and how history relates to the present.

 The annual fall project unifies Lower School as all classes study the same theme from different perspectives.
 Sharing a common theme gives rise to interactions between classes and across grades, topical assembly programs, related service projects, group games, numerous collaborations and, overall, a great deal of fun and the satisfaction of understanding a topic well.
 Specialists in music, art, Spanish, physical education, and library link their lessons to each class’s studies during both the shared fall project and the individual grade spring themes.

 This year's fall theme is Another Time, Another Place.